-In cooperation with Associate Professor Dennis Shelden, I re-designed, co-developed and taught the Advanced Design Scripting course (ARCH 8833) at the School of Architecture, Georgia Tech.
-In this course graduate (MSc and PhD) students learned how to develop highly-functional digital tools for conceptual architectural designs of floor plans.
+Re-designed and taught the Advanced Design Scripting course (ARCH 8833) at the School of Architecture, Georgia Tech, in which graduate (MSc and PhD) students learned how to develop highly-functional digital tools for conceptual architectural designs of floor plans.
 In addition to technologies such as Autodesk Revit, C#, and Node.js, MSc and PhD students of architecture interested in CAD research had the opportunity to learn about types of evaluation methods in designing interactive products, how to conduct a simple user study, and how to produce an improved iteration of their prototype tool based on study feedback.

 Simon Fraser University

 At Simon Fraser University I taught and led studio labs in first-, second-, and third-year undergraduate courses that were very strongly related to interaction and product design, including: